Skip to Main Content

 In a full note, include all of the citation details with elements of the citation separated by commas rather than periods.

 In the bibliography, invert the first author's name, so that the last name appears first.
 Organize the bibliography by the author's last names.
-If it is a corporate or organization website, arrange alphabetically in the bibliography list, by the name (Ex.
-Government of Canada).
+If it is a corporate or organization website, arrange alphabetically in the bibliography list, by the name (for example, Government of Canada).
 Separate elements of the citation by periods instead of commas.
 Include the full page range of the article.

 Webpage Example